JuliaLang/www.julialang.org/community/index.md

 * Many Julia users and developers hang out in the [#julia IRC channel](http://webchat.freenode.net/?channels=julia) on Freenode.
 * [julialang-es](https://gitter.im/JuliaLangEs/julialang-es) Gitter chat room is for discussions around the usage of Julia in the Spanish language.

+# Facebook

+* [JuliaLangEs](https://www.facebook.com/groups/julialang.es/) group for discussions around the usage of Julia in the Spanish language.

 # Meetups

 Julia has several [local user groups](http://julia.meetup.com):